calpa/cloudflare-agent-demo/README.md

 4. Push to the branch (`git push origin feature/your-feature`)
 5. Open a pull request

----

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

 ## 📢 Notes
 - Please use **Yarn** as the package manager.
 - The frontend project is maintained separately.
-- PRs and Issues are welcome!

-## 📄 Others
-- Please use Yarn as the package manager.
-- The frontend project is in another repository.
 - PRs and Issues are welcome!